23

 Fans and critics alike are waiting for Madonna’s grand return.
-In 2025, the American superstar released two albums, Veronica Electronica and Confessions On A Dance Floor (Twenty Years Edition), and is about to be the topic of a TV show and a film.
-Throwback to the career of a music pioneer through 5 memorable scandals.
+The American superstar will unveil her new album, Confessions II, on July 3rd, 2026, and be the focus of an upcoming biopic.
+Throwback to the career of a music pioneer through 8 memorable scandals.

 translation by Emma Naroumbo Armaing .